datatrail-jhu/05_R/manuscript/04_functions.md

 cel_to_far(70)
 ```

 This is as simple as a function in R can get.
 You can write more complicated functions the run pages and pages of code but the basic idea is the same.
 Functions help you avoid running multiple lines of code and instead run the function name.
-A function has a name, some arguments that are used as input to the function within paranthesis ().
+A function has a name, some arguments that are used as input to the function within parentheses ().
 The body of the function are included in curly braces {}.

-Now that we know what the basice structure of the function is, let's make it a little bit fancier.
+Now that we know what the basic structure of the function is, let's make it a little bit fancier.
 For instance, when the function is called, we like it to return a sentence that is more clear.
 The function `paste` combines the text with the value of variable `f`.

 ```r
 cel_to_far <- function(c){